Details of the Australian Copyright Act

 - Make an adaptation of the work, for example, by translating the lyrics.

-As the copyright owner of your original music and lyrics, these are your exclusive rights.
+As a copyright owner of your original music and lyrics, these are your exclusive rights.

 Nobody else can use your work in these ways without getting your permission first, and, where applicable, paying you a royalty for this use.